JamillaFrancis/JamillaFrancis/README.md

 </p>

 ## 🚀 About Me
-I help turn messy spreadsheets into organized, actionable insights using Excel and Google Sheets.
+I'm a data analyst passionate about helping businesses make sense of their data, I help turn messy spreadsheets into organized, actionable insights using Excel and Google Sheets.
 Right now, I'm strongest in Excel – cleaning data, building formulas, creating pivot tables, and designing dashboards that actually get used.